AleksanderBalduino/About-Me/AboutMe.md

 💼 Thinking of persuing a Developer Front-end career.

-📖 Actively in search of learning new skills and adquiring new knowledge.
+📖 Actively in search of learning new skills and adquiring new knowledges.

 🎲 My hobbies are: Watching series, movies, playing games, playing the guitar.